Lions, and Tigers, and Chocolates...Oh My!

 chocolate as a well-balanced breakfast—sporadically of course.
 Two weeks in and I feel very comfortable in

-holiday lifestyle.
+this holiday lifestyle.
 It was tough

 accommodating, but I managed.